What is an Anaesthetist?- Discover More About Anaesthetists

 - maintaining vital signs within a normal range

-How safe is having an Anaesthetic performed by an Anaesthetist?
+How safe is having an Anaesthetic?

 It is extremely safe to get general anaesthesia in Australia and New Zealand, which are two of the safest places in the world to get these procedures done.
 With the amount of specialist education that goes into training specialist Anaesthetist doctors in Australia and New Zealand, these two countries actually have one of the best patient safety records in the world.
 In addition, the increase of research and new knowledge in the area of Anaesthesia assures that the outstanding safety record that Anaesthetists provides remains.